-Unfortunately, in our world today there are many people unwilling to place themselves under the lordship of Jesus Christ, to learn from him the will of the Father and the ways in which we may live in his love.
-You may have heard the statistic that the second-largest religious group in the United States is non-practicing Catholics.
+To our sorrow, today there seem to be fewer and fewer people willing to apprentice themselves to Christ, to learn from him the will of the Father and the ways in which we may live in his love.
+You have heard the statistic, no doubt, that the second-largest religious group in the United States is non-practicing Catholics.
 I am sure that many of us know personally the people and stories behind these numbers.
 They are our sisters and brothers, our nieces and nephews, our sons and daughters, our neighbors and co-workers.

 What can we say to reignite in them the fire of faith, to call them back to the promises made and received in Baptism?
 What is Christ inspiring us to do to proclaim the faith anew to these lost sheep?
 These questions lie at the heart of the Year of Faith.
-Of this task, the Holy Father wrote: "To rediscover the content of the faith that is professed, celebrated, lived, and prayed, and to reflect on the act of faith, is a task that every believer must make his own, especially in the course of this Year" (Porta Fidei, 9).
+Of this task, Benedict XVI wrote: "To rediscover the content of the faith that is professed, celebrated, lived, and prayed, and to reflect on the act of faith, is a task that every believer must make his own, especially in the course of this Year" (Porta Fidei, 9).
 To this end, I would like to propose to a three-fold plan to make the most of this Year of Faith.